giordano-lucas/Tesco-Extension/index.md

 For the last section, a replication of the obesity regression model defined in ```Tesco``` paper will be done.
 Then, we will try to improve it by including a new categorical feature: the clustering.
 Given the previous results found earlier, we hope to be able to increase the amount of variability explained by the model (```R2```).
 Obviously, we will have to quantify the improvement and choose a ```k``` high enough to have a meaningful impact on the model.

-First, we run a simple OLS model that only takes the clustering features as depende
+First, we run a simple OLS model that only takes the clustering features as dependent variables.

-nt variables.
 It will directly tell us if there is any hope for them to constitute good features.
 Let's choose arbitrarily ```k = 4``` for this simple test.

 | Variables             | Coef          | p-value  |
 | :---------------------|--------------:|---------:|